oracle/pgql-lang/pages/pgql-1.0-spec.md

 # Solution Modifier Clause

 The solution modifier clause defines additional operations for building up the result of the query.
-A solution modifier clause consists of four (sub-)clauses– `GroupByClause`, `OrderByClause`, <LIMIT clause> and <OFFSET clause>.
+A solution modifier clause consists of three (sub-)clauses– `GroupByClause`, `OrderByClause` and `LimitOffsetClauses`.
 Note that all these clauses are optional; therefore the entire solution modifier clause is optional.

 ```
 SolutionModifierClause := GroupByClause?
 OrderByClause?
 LimitOffsetClauses?